grafana/grafana/docs/sources/tutorials/alerting-get-started/alerting-get-started.md

 ## Define query and alert condition

-In this section we define the conditions that trigger alerts.
+In this section, we define queries, expressions (used to manipulate the data), and the condition that must be met for the alert to be triggered.

 1. Select the **Prometheus** data source from the drop-down menu.